Copilot-Language/copilot-language.github.io/index.md

     git submodule update --remote
     make

-Typically one would only go this route to develop Copilot, for regular users the cabal method is highly recommended.
+Typically one would only go this route to develop Copilot.
+For regular users the cabal method is highly recommended.

 ## Documentation
 A manual to Copilot can be downloaded [here](copilot_tutorial.pdf).

-Copilot comes with a set of examples as part of its distribution.
-One can find them in the `Examples` directory in the [main repository](https://github.com/Copilot-Language/Copilot).
+Copilot comes with a set of examples as part of its distribution, available in the `Examples` directory of the [main repository](https://github.com/Copilot-Language/Copilot).